Sienci-Labs/Resources/gsender/gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_runningjob.gif){.aligncenter .size-full}

-At the bottom of the visualizer, an animated progress bar shows you several details about the job you are running, like completion %, estimated time remaining, g-code line counter and a running timer for how long you have been cutting.
+At the bottom of the visualizer, an animated progress bar shows you several details about the job you are running, like completion %, estimated time remaining, g-code line counter, and a running timer for how long you have been cutting.

-Additionally, you can **override the feed rate** and spindle speed of the program while the job is running by moving then letting go of the slider, pressing the ‘+’ and ‘-’ buttons for smaller adjustment, or clicking the rotated arrow to reset back to the default value.
-This is handy for fine-tuning the program cutting speed in order to tune in your material removal rate and ensure you don't burn or melt material.
-You can also do this before starting the job if you already know you’ll need to tweak the feed rate or spindle speed for your file you're about to run.
+Additionally, you can **override the feed rate** and spindle speed of the program while the job is running if you're finding the speeds you set in your file were too slow/fast.
+Do this by moving then letting go of the slider, pressing the ‘+’ and ‘-’ buttons for smaller adjustment, or clicking the rotated arrow to reset back to the default value.
+You can also do this before starting the job if you already know you’ll need to make tweaks.

 ![](/_images/_gsender/_using/gs_us_runningfeedbar.gif){.aligncenter .size-full}